sagikazarmark/docker-dvwa/README.md

 `:filter-in GET /vulnerabilities`

-It can also be useful to search for and highlight a certain part of the log (for example the posted form content in case of SQLi).
+It can also be useful to search for and highlight certain parts of the log (for example the posted form in case of SQLi).
-For that you can either use the highlight command, or if you want to go quickly, the search function.
+For that you can either use the highlight command or the search function (let's use this one).
 As in the previous case, you need to type the slash, but you can copy-paste the rest:

 `/(?<=id=)(.*)(?=&Submit=Submit HTTP)`

 This will highlight the contents of the `id` field sent as a query parameter.

-Sticking to the SQLi example, observing the injected code itself can be useful, but sometimes it's more expressive to examine the executed SQL query itself.
+Sticking to the SQLi example, observing the injected code itself can be useful, but sometimes it's better to examine the executed SQL query itself.
 Unfortunately the MySQL query log is not tailed into the container's STDOUT, but all is not lost, we can still use lnav and a bit of hack: